Princess Hermine Reuss of Greiz, German Empress, Queen of Prussia

 Hermine (on the left) and her sisters in 1903; Photo Credit – Wikipedia

-When Hermine was not quite four-years-old, her mother died and Hermine was raised by Louise, Grand Duchess of Baden, the daughter of Wilhelm I, German Emperor and King of Prussia.
+Hermine was not quite four years old when her mother died.
+Louise, Grand Duchess of Baden, the daughter of Wilhelm I, German Emperor and King of Prussia raised Hermine.

 On January 7, 1907, Hermine married Prince Johann Georg von Schoenaich-Carolath, who died in 1920 from tuberculosis.
 Hermine and Johann Georg had five children: